 “Opportunity cost or economic opportunity loss is the value of the next best alternative forgone as the result of making a decision.
 The next best thing that a person can engage in is referred to as the opportunity cost of doing the best thing and ignoring the next best thing to be done.”

-What do these three definitions mean in the context of our training?
+What do these three definitions mean in the context of my training?

-Our training is a fixed cost.
+My training is a fixed cost.
 It is not variable.
 You can plan around it.
-In terms of sunk costs whether a bad investment, a bad book, a bad course or whatever, hanging on to money spent is bad business.
+In terms of sunk costs, whether a bad investment, a bad book, a bad course or whatever, hanging on to money already spent is bad business.